datacentricdesign/iot-ml-design-kit/guide/installation_guide.md

 # Installation guide
 ## 1. Installing Python
-Setting up your device might seem a lot if this is your first experience working with Python and/or jupyter, that’s why we created these instructions to guide you through all necessary installation steps.
+Setting up your device might seem a lot if this is your first experience working with Python and/or Jupyter, that’s why we created these instructions to guide you through all necessary installation steps.

 Python is a programming language.
 The way you will be able to use it to run programs is through an application called Jupyter Notebook.
 You’ll notice later on in the Notebook that it consists of text, as well as code blocks.
 In the text you will find instructions, and if you run the code blocks, you’ll actually execute our program.
 This is the program that uses machine learning algorithms to help you analyze how people use your prototype.

 To install Python, we recommend you to use Anaconda.
-Click [this link](https://www.anaconda.com/) to go to the website of Anaconda.
-Click the download button to begin.
+Click the download button on the [Anaconda website](https://www.anaconda.com/) to begin.

 ## 2. Opening the Notebook
 After you’ve installed Anaconda, open the Anaconda Navigator application.
 You will see the homepage, where you need to select Jupyter Notebook: